On this page

 Intermediate renting is intended for the short to medium term (up to five years).
 It should enable you to save a deposit for a shared ownership property.
 Applicants should be able to demonstrate how the discounted rent will enable them to save a deposit.

 Homes for Londoners (London.GOV.UK website) - find out more, search and apply for affordable homes to rent

 If you cannot afford to buy on the open market, this scheme allows you to buy a minimum share of 25% of the value of a property and pay rent on the remainder.
 You can increase the share you own over time until you own the property outright.

-The First Steps and Homematch websites include affordability calculators.
+The Homes for Londoners and Homematch websites include affordability calculators.
 They give you an indication of the earnings and deposit you will need to purchase any particular property.
 If you have concerns about affordability, you should contact the housing association for further advice.

 Open market shared ownership